manasvi0109/All-in-one-clock/README.md

 # Clock Web Application

 This project is a simple web application that includes various time-related functionalities such as Alarm, Clock, Timer, and Stopwatch.
-The Alarm and Clock functionalities are currently implemented, while the Timer and Stopwatch features are coming soon.
+The Alarm, Clock and Timer functionalities are currently implemented, while the Stopwatch features are coming soon.

 ** You can check live here 👉 https://manasvi0109.github.io/All-in-one-clock/